 The screen-worn plaid shirt is patterned with two interlocking white large-scaled grid check patterns on a navy ground.
 One check is a bold white windowpane bordered on each side by a red stripe for a shadow effect; the other check is two faded white stripes criss-crossing with a faded green stripe bordering each vertical set of double stripes.

 Jack’s flannel shirt has a large point collar, a front placket with mixed tan plastic sew-through buttons, button cuffs, and a set-in breast pocket with a single-button flap, rounded on the corners.

-Jack’s jeans are the classic Lee 101 Rider style in dark blue selvedge denim, the same model worn by James Dean in Giant and Rebel Without a Cause and by Steve McQueen in The Hunter, also released in 1980.
+Jack’s jeans are the classic Lee 101 Riders in dark blue selvedge denim, the same model worn by James Dean in Giant and Rebel Without a Cause and by Steve McQueen in The Hunter, also released in 1980.
 These sanforized jeans with the original zip fly (a Lee innovation dating back to 1926) can be identified by the black tag with “Lee” in yellow on the corner of the back right pocket as well as Lee’s signature decorative curved “Lazy S” stitching across each of the back pockets.

 Jack wears a brown leather belt with contrasting tan edge-stitching and a thick squared steel single-prong buckle.

 Apropos his now neglected position as caretaker, Jack wears a pair of well-worn work boots that appear to be Timberland‘s classic six-inch waterproof boots with gold wheat-colored burnished full-grain leather uppers, now offered as part of the Timberland Heritage line from Timberland as well as Amazon.

 Designed for waterproof comfort with seam-sealed construction, rubber lug outsoles, and brown leather padded collars, these plain-toe boots are derby-laced with seven brass grommets on each side for the two-tone laces.